-Tetris 2 replaces the standard "fill a line with bricks" goal with the new "connect three like colored blocks" goal.
+Tetris 2 is a multi-platform puzzle game sequel from TOSE and published by Nintendo in most territories.
+It replaces the standard "fill a line with bricks" goal with the new "connect three like colored blocks" goal, with the primary goal of removing all the marked bricks from the field.
+In this regard it plays very similarly to Dr. Mario.
 Most modes of Tetris 2 focus on destroying colored crystals with other like colored blocks to clear the board and advance to the next level.
+It also introduces new tetrominos that are comprised of non-connected pieces, which adds to their versatility.

 Single player modes in Tetris 2 consist of "Normal" and "Puzzle".